aimldl/coding/sql/en/how_to/use_sqlite3_quickly.md

 * Draft: 2021-04-07 (Wed)

-# How to Use SQLite3 Quickly.
+# How to Use SQLite3 Quickly

 The commands are equivalent up to “Step 6 — Deleting Information in SQLite”.
 After this part, the commands are slightly modified.